 - When you get to an albergue, don’t put your backpack on the bed just yet.

 - Take out your torch and make sure to check everything above and beyond the bed.
 Examine the bunk frame, mattress as well as pillows (if available).
-Focus on cracks, mattress seams and bed joints in particular because, as mentioned already, they like dark spaces.
+Focus on cracks, mattress seams, and bed joints in particular because, as mentioned already, they like dark spaces.

 - If you do find anything inform the hospitalero immediately, pack your stuff and shuffle on to find new accommodation.
 You might be offered another room, but I wouldn’t take the risk.
-If one room is infected, it’s likely the other are too although it might not yet be visible.
+If one room is infected, it’s likely the others are too although it might not yet be visible.

-- If you are slightly paranoid and need to take it a bit further, don’t put your backpack on, under or against the bed no matter where you are.
+- If you are slightly paranoid and need to take it a bit further, don’t put your backpack on, under, or against the bed no matter where you are.
 Keep it closed when you aren’t packing or unpacking and seal it in a plastic bag overnight.

 - Keep yourself covered, as the bugs go after exposed skin.
-Hence most bites are on the arms, feet or neck.
+Hence most bites are on the arms, feet, or neck.

 - Before packing and walking on, thoroughly shake out the sleeping bag.

 - Rule number 1: Don’t panic, it’s gonna be OK.

 - No matter how tempting it is, try not to scratch the bites and seek out the closest pharmacy to buy the necessary treatment.
 If you feel queasy or have a violent skin reaction, pay a visit to a local hospital.